On the classical and quantum dynamics of a class of nonpolynomial oscillators: Quantum solvability of the nonlinear systems

-where $N$ is an arbitrary positive integer, and the ordering parameters $(\alpha_i, \beta_i, \gamma_i)$ should satisfy the constraint $\alpha_i +\beta_i +\gamma_i = -1,\;i =1, 2, 3, ...
-N$, and $w_i$'s are real weights which are summed to be $1$.
 The above form globally connects all the Hermitian orderings and also provides a complete classification of Hermitian and non-Hermitian orderings \cite{Trabelsi}.
 The kinetic energy operator of $\hat{H}$ in (\ref{geo1d}) possesses $2 N$ free ordering parameters.

-The operator (\ref{geo1d}) is not Hermitian in general and can be related with its Hermitian counterpart through a similarity transformation.
+The operator (\ref{geo1d}) is not Hermitian in general and can be related to its Hermitian counterpart through a similarity transformation.
 The Hermitian Hamiltonian ${\hat{H}_{her}}$ is deduced by performing the transformation

-with $2 \eta = \bar{\gamma} - \bar{\alpha}$, where $\bar{X}=(\bar{\alpha}, \bar{\beta}, \bar{\gamma})$ denotes the weighted mean value, ${\displaystyle \bar{X} = \sum_{i = 1}^N w_i X_i}$ and $-\bar{\beta} = 1 + \bar{\alpha}+\bar{\gamma}$ (ref. \citep{chithiikaremoval}).
+with $2 \eta = \bar{\gamma} - \bar{\alpha}$, where $\bar{X}=(\bar{\alpha}, \bar{\beta}, \bar{\gamma})$ denotes the weighted mean value, ${\displaystyle \bar{X} = \sum_{i = 1}^N w_i X_i}$ and $-\bar{\beta} = 1 + \bar{\alpha}+\bar{\gamma}$ (ref. \cite{chithiikaremoval}).
 The Hermitian Hamiltonian (\ref{hermitian}) for a potential $V(x)$ can be expressed as

 Since $[\hat{x}, \hat{p}] = i \hbar$, we assume the coordinate representation of ${\displaystyle \hat{p} = - i \hbar \frac{d}{d x}}$.

 To solve the quantum system (\ref{non-ham}), we start with the time-independent Schr\"{o}dinger equation for the Hamiltonian (\ref{geham_heo1d}),